-Volunteer Park Trust is working with Seattle Parks & Recreation to add a new historical naming plaque to the “welcome” stone situated northwest of the Water Tower.
-The stone face, currently blank, previously held a commemorative plaque that in 2022 was removed by SPR following a review led by Volunteer Park Trust and a number of community partners, which had flagged the memorial as offensive.
-The new sign, still in development, could include a simple map of the park’s features; text noting its historic Olmstead Bros. design and founding; and a link for more information.
+Volunteer Park Trust is working with Seattle Parks & Recreation (SPR) to add a new “welcome” sign to the historic stone monument situated northwest of the Water Tower.
+The stone face, currently blank, previously held a memorial plaque that in 2022 was removed by SPR following a review led by Volunteer Park Trust and a number of community partners, which had flagged the memorial plaque as inaccurate and offensive.
+The new welcome sign, still in development, could include a simple map of the park’s features; text noting its historic Olmsted Brothers design; and a link for more information on the park as well as the memorial.

-The effort to remove the plaque began with community member Shamika Rivera’s request to Parks and it was bolstered by an op-ed, “The big lie in Volunteer Park,” published in the Northwest Asian Weekly by University of Washington history professor Dr. Christoph Giebel.
+The effort to remove the memorial plaque began with community member Shamika Rivera’s request to SPR and it was bolstered by an op-ed, “The big lie in Volunteer Park,” published in the Northwest Asian Weekly by University of Washington history professor Dr. Christoph Giebel.

-The Trust reached out to community members who were interested in seeing the plaque addressed, and representatives of a number of organizations, university professors, and community members came together to form the task force.
-Following that meeting, the task force sent a joint letter requesting the plaque’s removal to Seattle Parks & Recreation.
+Volunteer Park Trust reached out to community members who were interested in seeing the memorial plaque addressed, and representatives of a number of organizations, university professors, and community members came together to form a task force.
+Following that meeting, the task force sent a joint letter requesting the memorial plaque’s removal to SPR.
 It was signed by representatives from:

 · El Centro De La Raza